Thomas James: Life

 Bodley had fixed upon James as his library keeper, and the appointment was confirmed by the university in 1602.
 His salary as librarian was initially £22 13s.
-4d. annually, but he threatened forthwith to resign unless it was raised to £30 or £40 a year.
-James made it clear he would leave the library if his compensation was not increased, so Bodley raised the salary by 4 pounds per year.
+4d. annually, but he threatened to resign unless it was raised to £30 or £40 a year.
+Bodley raised the salary by 4 pounds per year.
 This eventually led to a compensation of 40 pounds per year after 1611.
 On 14 September 1602 he also became rector of St. Aldate, Oxford.
 18 October of that same year, James married his wife, Ann Underhill.
 Both of these actions, taking place just two months before the library's opening, were in direct opposition to qualifications outlined by Bodley for his librarian.
 Bodley, who had not been a churchgoer or the marrying type, wanted his librarian to be completely concentrated on the library.
 Eventually, however, Bodley approved of James's choices.

 In December 1610 the library began to receive copies of all works published by the members of the Stationers' Company, under an agreement made with them by Bodley at the suggestion of James.
 In 1614 James, through Bodley's interest, was preferred to the sub-deanery of Wells, and in 1617 he became rector of Mongeham, Kent.
 At the beginning of May 1620 he was obliged through ill-health to resign the librarianship.

 At the convocation held with the parliament at Oxford in 1625 he moved that certain scholars be commissioned to peruse the patristic manuscripts in all public and private English libraries to detect forgeries introduced by Roman Catholic editors.
 His proposal not meeting with much encouragement, he set about the task himself.
 Ill health compelled him to resign his post in 1620, he died at Oxford in August 1629, and was buried in New College Chapel.